callum-hart/mono/docs/final_draft.md

     }
 }

 Again on screens larger than 1000px all 3 rule-sets apply.
-And since min-width of 500px evaluates to true, and is later in the cascade the font-size of a.logo is 16px.
-Unintuitively it is the cascade and not the breakpoint width that determines the font-size.
+And since a min-width of 500px evaluates to true, and is later in the cascade the font-size of a.logo is 16px.
+Unintuitively it is the cascade and not the breakpoint value that determines the font-size.

-Indiscrtete media queries also rely on specificity...
+Indiscrete breakpoints are also dependent on specificity.
+In the following example the rule-set with the strongest specificity out-competes the others; regardless of their position in the cascade or breakpoint value:

+nav a.logo {
+  font-size: 14px;
+}

+@media (min-width: 1000px) {
+    a.logo {
+      font-size: 18px;
+    }
+}

+@media (min-width: 500px) {
+    a.logo {
+      font-size: 16px;
+    }
+}

+At all screen widths the font-size of a.logo will be 14px, since the selector has the strongest specificity.

+Figure 2 and 3 are examples of how indiscrete breakpoints are dependent and influenced by cascade and specificity.

+***

+Discrete breakpoints encapsulate styles by bounding media queries.
+A bounded media query is one that doesn’t affect or override styles outside of its boundary.

+The example below produces the same outcome as figure 1 without the weaknesses seen in figure 2 and 3:

+@media (max-width: 499px) {
+  a.logo {
+    font-size: 14px;
+  }
+}

+@media (min-width: 500px) and (max-width: 999px) {
+    a.logo {
+      font-size: 16px;
+    }
+}

+@media (min-width: 1000px) {
+    a.logo {
+      font-size: 18px;
+    }
+}

+Reshuffling the order of rule-sets no longer changes the outcome, nor does using a selector with stronger specificity:

+@media (max-width: 499px) {
+  nav a.logo {
+    font-size: 14px;
+  }
+}

+@media (min-width: 1000px) {
+    a.logo {
+      font-size: 18px;
+    }
+}

+@media (min-width: 500px) and (max-width: 999px) {
+    a.logo {
+      font-size: 16px;
+    }
+}